HaoKang-Timmy/finetune/README.md

 ## 1.1 Dataset

-Following the common practice, we use ImageNet as the pretraining dataset and transfer it to the CIFAR10 classification task.
-We use parameters provided on torchvision.
+Following the common practice, I use ImageNet as the pretraining dataset and transfer it to the CIFAR10 classification task.
+I use parameters provided on torchvision.

 ## 1.2 Model Architecture

 Though TInyTL provides ProxylessNAS-Mobile, I choose MobileNetV2 as my backbone.
-For each InvertedResidual Block, we inserted with a lite residual module presented in https://proceedings.neurips.cc/paper/2020/file/81f7acabd411274fcf65ce2070ed568a-Paper.pdf.
+For each InvertedResidual Block, I inserted with a lite residual module presented in https://proceedings.neurips.cc/paper/2020/file/81f7acabd411274fcf65ce2070ed568a-Paper.pdf.
 The group size is 2, and the kernel size is 3.
 The residual module code is shown below.

 ```python
 class LiteResidualModule(nn.Module):